Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 How to transition from Sole Trader to Limited Company

 There’s two stages to go through when restructuring your tax affairs from filing as an individual to a limited company.
 First, you’ll need to de-register for self assessment and secondly, structure yourself as a limited company.
-Depending on the complexity of your circumstances and assets it can be a difficult process so we highly recommend getting in touch with a tax professional or accountant who can manage the transition for you and also provide advice on the best approach and time to switch.
+Depending on the complexity of your circumstances and assets it can be a difficult process, so we highly recommend getting in touch with a tax professional or accountant, who can manage the transition for you and also provide advice on the best approach and time to switch.
 Below we run through a few of the key steps involved:

-De-Registering from Self-Assessment
+De-registering from Self-Assessment

 As a sole trader, you are required to submit a self-assessment tax return.
 However, if you decide to switch to a limited company, you will need to de-register for self-assessment to avoid being taxed as an individual for your crypto gains.
 Here’s how: